-- (1) The superintendent of public instruction shall convene a work group to recommend comprehensive social emotional learning benchmarks for grades kindergarten through high school that build upon what is being done in early learning.
-These benchmarks must include, at every grade level, competencies for at least the following: - 20 (a) Self management.
-Regulating one's emotions to handle stress, 21 control impulses, and persevere in overcoming obstacles; achieving 22 personal and academic goals; and expressing emotions appropriately; - (b) Self awareness.
+- (1) The superintendent of public instruction shall convene a work group to recommend comprehensive benchmarks for developmentally appropriate interpersonal and decision-making knowledge and skills of social and emotional learning for grades kindergarten through high school that build upon what is being done in early learning.
+These benchmarks must include, at every grade level, competencies for at least the following: - (a) Self management.
+Regulating one's emotions to handle stress, control impulses, and persevere in overcoming obstacles; achieving personal and academic goals; and expressing emotions appropriately; - (b) Self awareness.
 Accurately assessing one's feelings, interests, and strengths; maintaining a well-grounded sense of self-confidence; - (c) Social awareness.
 Being able to empathize with others; appreciating individual and group similarities and differences; effectively using family, school, and community resources; - (d) Relationship skills.
 Interacting cooperatively with others; resisting inappropriate social pressure; dealing effectively with interpersonal conflict; seeking help when needed; and - (e) Responsible decision making.
-Making decisions based on factors such as ethical standards, safety concerns, social norms, respect for others, and likely consequences; applying decision-making skills to daily situations; - (2) The work group shall also develop: - 37 (a) Guidance for schools, school districts, and educators in 38 promoting social emotional learning that: - (i) Is culturally competent;
+Making decisions based on factors such as ethical standards, safety concerns, social norms, respect for others, and likely consequences; applying decision-making skills to daily situations; - (2) The work group shall also develop:

+- (a) Guidance for schools, school districts, and educators in promoting developmentally appropriate interpersonal and decision-making knowledge and skills of social and emotional learning that: - (i) Is culturally competent;
-1 (ii) Is linguistically appropriate;

-- 2 (iii) Provides a positive learning environment for students; - (iv) Is inclusive of parental involvement; - (v) Promotes school safety and a positive school climate; - 5 (vi) Includes best practices in assisting students through school 6 transitions between elementary, middle, and high school; and - (vii) Incorporates best practices to address the mental health continuum of children, from mental well-being and mental health to mental illness, and acknowledges research around adverse childhood experiences; - (b) Technical advice on how social emotional learning fits within existing teacher and principal evaluations particularly as it relates to school safety and school climate; and - (c) An implementation plan that provides a framework for incorporating social emotional learning and is aligned with other Washington state education initiatives including college and career readiness, STEM education, twenty-first century skills, and the Washington state learning standards. - (3) To inform the work of the work group, the office of the superintendent of public instruction shall conduct a survey of schools to ascertain how many schools in the state are implementing a social emotional learning program and to understand individual districts' capacity to implement social emotional learning. - (4) The work group must include persons with expertise in social emotional learning, child development, job readiness, and mental health, and the following: - (a) One representative from the department of early learning; - (b) One representative each from the student support services and teaching and learning departments within the office of the superintendent of public instruction; - 31 (c) One representative from the educational opportunity gap 32 oversight and accountability committee; - (d) One representative from the office of the education ombuds; - (e) One higher education faculty member with expertise in social and emotional learning; - 36 (f) One currently employed K-12 educator and one currently 37 employed K-12 administrator; - (g) One mental health counselor; and - 39 (h) One representative from a school parent organization.
+- (ii) Is linguistically appropriate; - (iii) Provides a positive learning environment for students; - 7 (iv) Is inclusive of parental involvement; - 8 (v) Promotes school safety and a positive school climate; - 9 (vi) Includes best practices in assisting students through school 10 transitions between elementary, middle, and high school; and - (vii) Incorporates best practices to address the mental health continuum of children, from mental well-being and mental health to mental illness, and acknowledges research around adverse childhood experiences; - (b) Technical advice on how developmentally appropriate interpersonal and decision-making knowledge and skills of social and emotional learning fits within existing teacher and principal evaluations particularly as it relates to school safety and school climate; and - (c) An implementation plan that provides a framework for incorporating developmentally appropriate interpersonal and decision-making knowledge and skills of social and emotional learning and is aligned with other Washington state education initiatives including college and career readiness, STEM education, twenty-first century skills, and the Washington state learning standards. - (3) To inform the work of the work group, the office of the superintendent of public instruction shall conduct a survey of schools to ascertain how many schools in the state are teaching interpersonal and decision-making knowledge and skills of social and emotional learning and to understand individual districts' capacity to implement these frameworks. - (4) The work group must include persons with expertise in interpersonal and decision-making knowledge and skills of social and emotional learning; child development; job readiness; and mental health; and the following: - (a) One representative from the department of early learning; - 37 (b) One representative each from the student support services and 38 teaching and learning departments within the office of the 39 superintendent of public instruction;

+- 1 (c) One representative from the educational opportunity gap oversight and accountability committee; - (d) One representative from the office of the education ombuds; - (e) One higher education faculty member with expertise in social and emotional learning; - 6 (f) One currently employed K-12 educator and one currently 7 employed K-12 administrator; - 8 (g) One school counselor, one school psychologist, and one social 9 worker; - (h) One mental health counselor; and